-I Love Arch, But GNU Guix Is My New Distro
+I Love Arch But Gnu Guix Is My New Distro

 I wrote recently about building my new gaming desktop where, if you weren’t blinded by all the lights, I also noted that I’ve moved from Arch to GNU Guix as my distro of choice.
 Why?
 And what is Guix?
 (And no, it is just coincidental that Valve is going all-in with Arch on the Deck.)